mahmood8664/Knapsack_0-1/readme.md

 1. JKD version: 11
 2. Maven (for building and packaging): version 3+
 ## How to use
-1. Build library by using mvn command.
+First you have to Build library by using mvn command.
 For installing it in you local maven repository run following
 command:

 ```bash